2020 Laptop Program Information

 OK, I’ve read this far… So, how much does all of this cost?

-The cost will be $600 per semester for six semesters.
+If you choose the Apple laptop, the cost will be $630 per semester.
+If you choose the Dell laptop, the cost will be $550 per semester.
+Both will include system support, insurance, warranties and software with upgrades.
 The payment will be assessed to your UBill, and your financial aid may be used to make the payments.
 The Design Laptop Program does not handle cash directly; all receivables will be handled through the ISU Treasurer’s Office.

 That seems like a LOT of money…why?